Aeromaster213/swe-web-app/README.md

-# swe-web-app
+# swe-web-app: Tower of Babble

-Repository containing our web-application for SWE project, adhering to United Nations Sustainablility Goals
+Repository containing our web-application for SWE project (as a part of the coursework of IIT Tirupati), adhering to United Nations Sustainablility Goals

+The idea of the project is given in the `Team6 ProjectConcept.docx`.

+**Long story short: We are building a website that can transcribe and translate input audio/video files to text/srt files using AI based models of Whisper.cpp**